-Model analyses
+Climate change / temperature change / warming scenarios

-We evaluated the effect of warming by projecting the model to 2050 using the change predicted change in sea surface temperature by the regional coupled model system RCA4-NEMO under the RCP 8.5 scenario, and by projecting the model to a steady state under different constant temperatures.
-The fishing mortalities are varied in relation to FMSY-levels based on either the current model or an average between the current model and stock assessment FMSY (as the model is calibrated to stock assessment outputs).
-To examine the effects of temperature affecting physiology, resources or both, we considered 5 different scenarios and for each we analyzed body growth (weight-at-age), mean population weight, abundance-at-weight and fisheries yield.
-These metrics are evaluated both in absolute terms and in relation to non-warming baseline scenario, which are no warming past 1997 (midpoint of calibration time period) in the projections and temperature equaling reference temperature (where all temperature scalars equal 1) in the non-time varying simulations.
+We evaluated the effect of warming by projecting the model from XXXX to 2050 using the predicted change in sea surface temperature by the regional coupled model system RCA4-NEMO under the RCP 8.5 scenario (removing burn-in period, see Appendix for details).
+We further projected the model to a steady state under different constant temperatures.
+The fishing mortalities were varied in relation to FMSY-levels based on either the current model or an average between the current model and stock assessment FMSY (as the model is calibrated to stock assessment outputs).
+To examine the effects of temperature affecting fish physiology, their resources or both, we considered 5 different scenarios and for each we analyzed weight-at-age, mean population weight, abundance-at-weight and fisheries yield.
+These metrics are evaluated both in absolute terms and in relation to non-warming baseline scenario, which is modelled assuming no warming past 1997 (midpoint of calibration time period) in the projections and temperature equaling reference temperature (where all temperature scalars equal 1) in the non-time varying simulations.

 Table 1 Parameters of distributions describing activation energies of temperature-dependent rates in the size-spectrum model.
-See figure 2 for 200 random draws from these distributions which were used as input in projections.
+See figure 2 for 200 random draws from these normal distributions that were used as input in projections.